-Numerically, we find that the total number of distinct fixed points $n_{\text{fixed}}$ of the beta function varies with $\hat{\epsilon}$ as follows:
+Numerically, we find that the total number of distinct fixed-points $n_{\text{fixed}}$ of the beta function varies with $\hat{\epsilon}$ as follows:

-A schematic plot illustrating how the fixed points merge and vary as a function of $\hat{\epsilon}$ is presented in Figure \ref{fig:m2epsilon}.
+A schematic plot illustrating how the fixed-points merge and vary as a function of $\hat{\epsilon}$ is presented in Fig. \ref{fig:m2epsilon}.

-In the next subsection we discuss the behaviour of these fixed points near $d=3$.
-In subsection \ref{large-epsilon-m=2}, we discuss the fixed points which persist for $\hat{\epsilon}$ arbitrarily large, as these could conceivably correspond to fixed points near $d=2$ or $4$.
-(However, our large $N$ limit is defined such that $\hat{\epsilon}=N\epsilon \sim O(1)$, so our analysis does not apply to $\epsilon \sim O(1)$.)
+In the next subsection we discuss the behaviour of these fixed-points near $d=3$.
+In subsection \ref{large-epsilon-m=2}, we discuss the fixed-points which persist for $\hat{\epsilon}$ arbitrarily large, as these could conceivably correspond to fixed-points near $d=2$ or $4$.
+(However, our large-$N$ limit is defined such that $\hat{\epsilon}=N\epsilon \sim O(1)$, so our analysis does not apply to $\epsilon \sim O(1)$.)